 The Vice-President of Human Resources of Tucows (TCX) is Selling Shares

-In addition to Jessica Johannson, 9 other TCX executives reported Sell trades in the last month.
-Following Jessica Johannson’s last TCX Sell transaction on September 09, 2020, the stock climbed by 3.0%.
+In addition to Jessica Johannson, 8 other TCX executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>